1983 in motoring: Italy

-The regeneration of Fiat begins with the launch of an impressive all-new supermini, the Uno, a product of Giugiaro's ItalDesign studio.
-It replaces the veteran 127, and is the most innovative small hatchback ever seen in Europe.
-Its interior space and fuel economy are first rate, with visual appeal also high on the agenda.
+The regeneration of Fiat begins with the launch of an all-new supermini, the Uno, a product of Giugiaro's ItalDesign studio.
+It replaces the veteran 127.
 Power comes from 900cc, 1.1 and 1.3 petrol engines, with three and five-door hatchback bodystyles making it a practical choice for those who place function above power.
 It so impressed Europe's motoring press that they voted it European Car of the Year.

 Fiat has also given its five-year-old Ritmo/Strada a major facelift which sheds some of the original design's quirks that put so many potential buyers off.
 The new look is more restrained and gives Fiat hope of continuing already strong sales for its entrant in Europe's most competitive sector.

 Alfa Romeo has launched the Arna as part of a joint venture with Japanese manufacturer Nissan.
 The new range of three and five-door hatchbacks are built in Naples on the same production line as the Nissan Cherry Europe - the first "Japanese" car to be built in Europe.
-With Alfa Romeo customers suspicious of Nissan handling and Nissan customers even more so of Alfa Romeo build quality, the idea is a risky one which might not succeed.
+Alfa Romeo customers are suspicious of Nissan handling and Nissan customers even more so of Alfa Romeo build quality.
 For buyers seeking the traditional Alfa Romeo virtues of flair and fun, the new 33 has gone on sale as successor to the long-running Alfasud and Alfetta ranges.
 When Fiat acquired Alfa Romeo in 1986, production of the model was swiftly terminated.